TykTechnologies/tyk-demo/README.md

 ### Bootstrap logging

-During the bootstrap process, check the `bootstrap.log` file for information about the commands being run.
+The bootstrap scripts provide feedback on progress in the `bootstrap.log` file.

 ## Step 6: Log into the Dashboard